ResonantGeoData/ResonantGeoData/docs/ingest-data.md

 ![image_entry_list](./images/image_entry_list.png)

-There you can view all of the extracted metadata and thumbnail for that image:
+There you can view all of the extracted metadata for that image:

 ![image_entry](./images/image_entry.gif)